Key legal advice includes drafting, advice for guarantors, enforceability, disputes.

 A prudent guarantor will seek to limit liability before taking on responsibility which may include the following:

-Early warning/ participation in Decision Making Process – if you have cause to be concerned about the tenant’s business then you should ensure that you are involved in the businesses decision making process.
+Early warning/participation in decision making – if you have cause to be concerned about the tenant’s business then you should ensure that you are involved in the businesses decision making process.
 By having a “hands on” approach you can reduce the risk of the guarantee being called upon.
 One way that guarantors manage to do this is by having voting shares in the business.

 Continuing Security -Whilst not necessarily an issue with a lease guarantee, another very common use of personal guarantees is for bank loans to businesses.
 Such guarantees may be required from small company directors.
 The standard wording in these forms of guarantee generally commits the guarantor to continuing security.
 In effect, this means that, if the guarantee is linked to a bank loan which is paid off in full, the guarantee will then still apply to any other borrowings unless and until the guarantor formally cancels it.
 Therefore, it’s crucial for a guarantor to be aware of this and to cancel the guarantee as soon as possible.

 Cancellation – guarantor should always consider exit terms and cancellation.
 Some guarantee documents will require formal cancellation by a tenant, especially bank guarantees, and in some cases guarantees can apply to future borrowings, so care should be taken in this regard also.

 In many cases, it is easy to be clear that there has been a default which will then possibly trigger liability under a personal guarantee.
 For example, where rent has not bee paid or a bank loan payment has not been met.

 However, default can also occur in many other ways in complex documents such as bank loans or commercial leases.
 A personal guarantor should be careful to try and limit events of default which trigger liability under a guarantee to clear instances as otherwise he or she may be liable for technical breaches (defaults).